You can share Product Tours in many places to help guide customers wherever they are. For example, you can:

 When creating an answer, just insert a tour:

-Now, when customers ask that common question, Answer Bot will share your tour to guide customers at scale.
+Now, when customers ask that common question, Resolution Bot will share your tour to guide customers at scale.

 Share tours in emails or anywhere else